peterp415/ll-deploy.junos/README.md

 Next we will want to run the Ansible deploy playbook to set up other interfaces, policies and such.

+TODO: Where do the Vagrants get their key for root ssh, as configured in:
+    system root-authentication ssh-rsa
+Looks like there are keys in ./.vagrant/machines/<name>/virtualbox/private_key that correspond to what gets put into root-authentication, but where to get the other half for future configuration?
+I think this is done with config.ssh.insert_key = true (default), which "will automatically insert a keypair to use for SSH, replacing Vagrant's default insecure key inside the machine if detected."

 Check, then deploy: